scfisk/GuessingGame/README.md

 I used InteliJ by JetBrains.
 I enjoy the JetBrains IDEs because they are intuitive and easy to use.

-I used Java so I could get more familiar with it.
+I used Java for this project so I could get more familiar with it, as it's a language I have used very little.

 # Useful Websites